julius-speech/dictation-kit/README.md

 ## Requirement

-This tookit runs on Windows, Linux and Mac OS X.  Please execute a script appropriate for your environment.
-A sound input is required for caputuring audio input.
+This tookit is set up to run on Windows, Linux and Mac OS X.
+- Windows 7/8.1/10 (64-bit), require DirectSound.
+- CentOS 6 and Ubuntu 16.04 LTS (64-bit).
+- MacOSX 10.11 (El Capitan).
+X11 (XQuartz) is required for DNN-client version.

+Note that the process size could be larger than 700MB with DNN set up.
+Recommends multi-core CPU (Sandy Bridge and later) or good GPU (CUDA) for DNN-HMM.

+## Version

+The latest version is 4.4, based on Julius-4.4.2.
+Three setting are provided:

+- *-gmm.sh: GMM-HMM
+- *-dnn.sh: DNN-HMM (Julius only, CPU(SIMD))
+- *-dnncli.sh: DNN-HMM (Julius + python, GPU capable)

 ## How to run